Leo Dickens

 Leo Dickens (16 March 1927 – 21 February 2019) was an English footballer who played as a full back in the Football League for Chester.
 He later worked as a railway worker.
 Dickens died in South Kirkby, Wakefield in February 2019 at the age of 81 after suffering from Alzheimer's disease.

+Career

+Dickens played for two seasons with Rotherham United as both a left-half and a centre-half, before being signed by Chester.
+At Chester Dickens made just a handful of Football League appearances.
+Dickens went on to play for Upton Colliery where he played alongside his brother, Jim, in defence.